olena-syrotenko/design-patterns/README.md

 1. **Creational Patterns** - deal with the process of creation of objects of classes.
 2. **Structural Patterns** - deal with how classes and objects are arranged and composed.
-3. **Behavioural Patterns** - describe how classes and objects interfact and communicate with each other
+3. **Behavioural Patterns** - describe how classes and objects interact and communicate with each other

 ## Singleton